Explore

 geom_bar()

-In the corresponding code script add the code for a basic histogram for ‘time_spent_hours’.
+• Write the code for a basic histogram for time_spent_hours

 # Layer 1: add data and aesthetic mapping